hbctraining/scRNA-seq_online/README.md

 ### Description

-This repository has teaching materials for a **2-day**, hands-on **Introduction to single-cell RNA-seq analysis** workshop.
-This 2-day hands-on workshop will instruct participants on how to design a single-cell RNA-seq experiment, and how to efficiently manage and analyze the data starting from count matrices.
+This repository has teaching materials for a hands-on **Introduction to single-cell RNA-seq analysis** workshop.
+This workshop will instruct participants on how to design a single-cell RNA-seq experiment, and how to efficiently manage and analyze the data starting from count matrices.
 This will be a hands-on workshop in which we will focus on using the Seurat package using R/RStudio.
 Working knowledge of R is required or completion of the [Introduction to R workshop](https://hbctraining.github.io/Intro-to-R/).

 ### Learning Objectives